tyroguru/BPFTrace-hol/usdt.md

   FOLLY_SDT(provider, name, arg1, arg2, ...)
 ```

 Yes, it's just one macro regardless of the number of arguments!
-Simply `#include <folly/tracing/StaticTracepoint.h>` and in your TARGETS file include a dependency for "//folly/tracing:static_tracepoint".
+Simply `#include <folly/tracing/StaticTracepoint.h>` and in your buck TARGETS file include a dependency for `//folly/tracing:static_tracepoint`.

-### IS_ENABLED probes
+#### IS_ENABLED probes

 USDT probes are relatively inexpensive in terms of cpu cycles and extra instructions but they are not free.
 Sometimes the cost of preparing arguments may be costly especially if the probe is in a latency sensitive area.
 If this is the case then FOLLY provides a mechanism which allows us to only do the expensive argument preparation of the probe is actually enabled.
 To do this a semaphore is associated with a probe and the semaphore is incremented on probe enabling and decremented on probe disabling.